 Fourteen diverse tech entrepreneurs have been chosen as the first class of a new state-backed program to support minority-owned tech firms.

-The Founders School is a joint effort by MassVentures — a government-backed venture capital firm — the state’s Executive Office of Economic Development and local venture capital firm ven^x to help minority-owned tech businesses acquire capital, locate physical space and build a network.
+The Founders School is a joint effort by MassVentures — a government-backed venture capital firm — the state’s Executive Office of Economic Development and local venture capital collaborative ven^x to help minority-owned tech businesses acquire capital, locate physical space and build a network.

 The 14 members of the inaugural class come from “deep tech” backgrounds, which refers to substantial innovations in science or engineering that have the potential to transform entire industries.